Kyara Linskens

-Kyara Linskens (born 13 November 1996) is a Belgian basketball player for the Belgian national team and Dynamo Kursk.
+Kyara Chantal C. Linskens (born 13 November 1996) is a Belgian basketball player for the Phoenix Mercury of the Women's National Basketball Association (WNBA) and Belgian national team.
 She previously played for the Golden State Valkyries.

 She participated at the EuroBasket Women 2017 and the EuroBasket Women 2021, earning bronze with Belgium.
 At EuroBasket Women 2023, she won the gold medal with Belgium and was awarded Finals MVP with 18 points, 15 rebounds versus Spain women's national basketball team.
 9 of her points in the 2023 finals game were from free throws, which she shot with 100% accuracy.
 Linskens was also part of the Belgian team than won the EuroBasket Women 2025 championship.